garg-aayush/spatial-alias-removal/README.md

 - [Hyperopt](https://github.com/hyperopt/hyperopt)
 - [pytorch-ssim](https://github.com/Po-Hsun-Su/pytorch-ssim)

-The best practice- is to create a [conda](https://www.anaconda.com/) with the following packages before running the scripts.
+The best practice is to create a [conda](https://www.anaconda.com/) with the following packages before running the scripts.

 ---